anilrai01/First-try/README.md

-# This is my first try of making a multi page site using basic knowledge of HTML and CSS
+# This is my first try of making a multi page site using basic knowledge of HTML and CSS >> "test.html" is the homepage